cabo/kdwatch/README.md

 * For some reason, the initial `gem install` takes a couple of minutes, during the first few of which it may seem nothing happens.
-* If the above `pip3` doesn't work, no problem: in a pinch, kdrfc will use the IETF web service for xml2rfc processing (but that may be a bit slower).
+* If the above `pip3` (or `pip`) doesn't work, no problem: in a pinch, kdrfc will use the IETF web service for xml2rfc processing (but that may be a bit slower).
-* Depending on system configuration, add `sudo` (but don't if it isn't actually needed).
+* Depending on system configuration, add `sudo` on the pip/gem commands (but don't if it isn't actually needed).

 ## Usage